 My research focuses on the interplay between Earth’s climate and the fluxes of carbon from the lithosphere into the atmosphere, ocean, and finally into sediments.
 As the oceans represent the largest surficial reservoir of carbon, characterizing the marine carbon cycle is crucial to understanding the long-term regulation of atmospheric and climate.2

-I was trained as an Economic Geologist with extensive expertise in Isotope Geology.
-In addition to understanding the timescales and fluid evolutiuon of magmatic-hydrothermal systems through intergrating field geology, high-precision geochronology and in-situ analysis, I am also devoting my enthusiasm in sharpening the Re-Os chronometer.
+I am also devoting my enthusiasm to sharpening the Re-Os chronometer under the EARTHTIME initiative.
 My further research interests include error propogation and visualization of geochronology data.

 I am broadly interested in CO2 and the role it plays in climate change.
 My research focuses on testing and applying the boron isotope-pH proxy to reconstruct the carbonate system in past oceans and decipher past atmospheric pCO2.
 Shallow modern marine carbonates and planktonic foraminifera from the Eocene (e.g. during the MECO) are my primary focus.
 My other research interests include organic carbon degassing during metamorphism and mineral carbonation in ultramafic/mafic rocks.